moondance-labs/tanssi-docs/builders/interact/ethereum-api/libraries/viem.md

 ---
 title: How to use viem Ethereum Library
-description: In this tutorial learn how to use the viem TypeScript interface for Ethereum to send transactions and deploy Solidity smart contracts to your Tanssi EVM ContainerChain.
+description: In this tutorial use the viem TypeScript interface for Ethereum to send transactions and deploy Solidity smart contracts to your Tanssi EVM ContainerChain.
 ---

 # viem TypeScript Ethereum Library